Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Introduction

-In this paper we explore the modeling of non-stationary noise and it's implications on parameter estimation.
-We introduce an efficient method to account for non-stationarity which is slowly varying compared to the signal evolution.
-This is accomplished by calculating a corrected PSD along the track of the signal by dividing the time-frequency track of a signal into shorter duration segments and estimating a local PSD for each time bin separately.
-The corrected PSD can be constructed by selecting the frequency range from each local PSD estimate corresponding to the expected signal contribution in the same time range.
-This method of estimating the PSD depends on getting a preliminary constraint from searches for trigger parameters to identify the track of the signal.
+There are studies focused on challenges in developing GW \ac{pe} methods in the presence of non-stationary noise, such as \cite{Edy2021}.
+Traditional approaches to incorporate non-stationarity make the computation of the likelihood function very expensive.
+This paper explores the modeling of non-stationary noise and its implications on \ac{pe}.
+We introduce an efficient method to account for non-stationarity, which slowly varies compared to signal evolution.
+It is accomplished by calculating a corrected \ac{psd} along the track of the signal by dividing the time-frequency track of a signal into shorter duration segments and estimating a local \ac{psd} for each time bin separately.
+The corrected \ac{psd} can be constructed by selecting the frequency range from each local \ac{psd} estimate corresponding to the expected signal contribution in the same time range.
+This method of estimating the \ac{psd} depends on obtaining a preliminary constraint from searches for trigger parameters to identify the signal's track in time-frequency space.